guyhoulsby/HyperDrive/Models/Multisurface/README_Multisurface.md

 ### Test files:

-__run_rate__: Allows comparison of madels implemented using rate-independent and rate-dependent formulations.
+__run_rate__: Allows comparison of models implemented using rate-independent and rate-dependent formulations.

 __run_spiral__: Implements a spiral stress path for each model for comparison.
 Uses a data file "spiralpath.csv" to implement the spiral.
 Note that the default parameter settings for the models that are compared are chosen so that